bmalumphy/cscodetest/README.md

 Currently the API given for the assessment has some flaws (probably purposeful). `POST` to the `/product` endpoint will result in nameless products with no price, independent of the body for the request.
 In addition, there seems to be little in the way of proper 400-level responses delivered from the API.
 Specifically, it will not kick back a request with extraneous keys in the JSON request.
 It is noted in the PDF description that the server may throw 500 responses on occasion, but this hadn't been viewed/confirmed nor is it clear if this is likely to occur from one endpoint more than another.
-Currently waiting on clarification on this from the Mobile Lead.

 ## TODO